mrsauravsahu/vscode-manager/README.md

-# vscode-manager
+# Custom Profiles for VSCode
 ![](https://vsmarketplacebadge.apphb.com/version-short/mrsauravsahu.vscode-manager.svg?color=blue&subject=VSCode%20MarketPlace)<!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat)](#contributors)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 **Manage multiple VSCode isolated instances with ease 😎**

-VSCode Manager helps you manage multiple isolated VSCode instances with separate user settings and extensions.
-The extension is available on the Marketplace - [Install Now](https://marketplace.visualstudio.com/items?itemName=mrsauravsahu.vscode-manager).
+'Custom Profiles for VSCode' helps large teams achieve consistent settings and extensions with a single json file.
+You can also use it to isolate VSCode instances with separate user settings and extensions.

+The extension is available on the Marketplace - [here](https://marketplace.visualstudio.com/items?itemName=mrsauravsahu.vscode-manager).

 ## What's New? 🎉 🥳 - changelog
 - **v1.1.0** Bug fix: Launch custom profiles from `.vscode/profile.json`